Mathematical theory of deep learning: Notion of size

 \begin{itemize} \item {\bf weight sharing}: This is a technique where specific entries of the weight matrices (or bias vectors) are constrained to be equal.
 Formally, this means imposing conditions of the form $W_{k,l}^{(i)}=W^{(j)}_{s,t}$, i.e.\ the entry $(k,l)$ of the $i$th weight matrix is equal to the entry at position $(s,t)$ of weight matrix $j$.
 We denote this assumption by $(i,k,l)\sim (j,s,t)$, paying tribute to the trivial fact that ``$\sim$'' is an equivalence relation.
 During training, shared weights are updated jointly, meaning that any change to one weight is simultaneously applied to all other weights of this class.
 Weight sharing can also be applied to the entries of bias vectors. \item {\bf sparsity}: This refers to imposing a sparsity structure on the weight matrices (or bias vectors).
-Specifically, we apriorily set $W_{k,l}^{(i)}=0$ for certain $(k,l,i)$, i.e.\ we impose entry $(k,l)$ of the $i$th weight matrix to be $0$.
+Specifically, we a priori set $W_{k,l}^{(i)}=0$ for certain $(k,l,i)$, i.e.\ we impose entry $(k,l)$ of the $i$th weight matrix to be $0$.
 These zero-valued entries are considered fixed, and are not adjusted during training.
 The condition $W_{k,l}^{(i)}=0$ corresponds to node $l$ of layer $i-1$ \emph{not} serving as an input to node $k$ in layer $i$.
 If we represent the neural network as a graph, this is indicated by not connecting the corresponding nodes.
-Sparsity can also be imposed on the bias vectors. \end{itemize} Both of these restrictions decrease the number of learnable parameters in the neural network.
+Sparsity can also be imposed on the bias vectors.
+Mathematically, this can be described by introducing a sparsity vector $\Bs$ consisting of zeros and ones, and then considering the network $\Phi(\Bx,\Bw\odot\Bs)$, where $\odot$ denotes elementwise multiplication. \end{itemize} Both of these restrictions decrease the number of learnable parameters in the neural network.
 The number of parameters can be seen as a measure of the complexity of the represented function class.
 For this reason, we introduce ${\rm size}(\Phi)$ as a notion for the number of learnable parameters.
 Formally (with $|S|$ denoting the cardinality of a set $S$):

 \begin{definition} Let $\Phi$ be as in Definition~\ref{def:nn}.
 Then the {\bf size} of $\Phi$ is

 \end{definition}